 FCGL 0260.
 CONSTITUTIONAL RIGHTS & HUMAN RIGHTS IN COMPARATIVE PERSPECTIVES.
-(2-3 Credits)
+(2 to 3 Credits)

 This seminar will compare the international law of human rights with the constitutional law of rights in the United States and other national systems.
 The seminar will examine the history, theory, and sources of rights in these systems, the institutions for implementing them, and the remedies for violations.
 The course is largely organized around comparing the treatment of particular rights in various systems: for example, equality (with a focus on race, gender, sexuality, and marriage equality), speech rights and privacy (on and off line), and economic and social rights.
 Students will develop papers on policy projects concerning cutting edge human rights matters, working in teams, under the supervision of the professor.

 Attributes: ICE, INLJ, PIE.

 FCGL 0262.
 RELIGION, LAW & THE STATE.
 (2 to 3 Credits)

 This seminar will examine the relationship among religious institutions, secular society, and the state.
 Readings and discussion will focus on the free exercise and establishment clauses of the U.S. Constitution but will also include comparative and international counterparts to these constitutional provisions as well as relevant readings in political theory.
 The course will consider such questions as the role of religious institutions in secular society, their relationship to the state, the degree to which religious minorities may demand exemption from the laws and norms of secular society, the accountability of such institutions under civil and criminal law, among others.
 Each student will be expected to participate in class discussion and submit a term paper.
 No final examination will be given.
 This course may be used to satisfy the writing requirement.